KenilAvaiyaa/Cluedo-Game/README.md

 - **Turn-based Gameplay**: Dice rolls and movement points
 - **Real-time Game State**: View current positions and available moves

-## Game Instructions
+## Game rules and play
-1. The game randomly selects a character, weapon, and room as the murder solution
+1. Select the number of players (3-6)**
+2. The game automatically distributes cards and establishes starting positions.
-2. Players take turns moving through the mansion and making suggestions
+3. Players take turns rolling dice and traversing the mansion.
-3. When you enter a room, you MUST make a suggestion
+4. Upon entering a main room, players propose suggestions.
-4. Suggestions move the accused character and weapon to your current room
+5. Suggestions facilitate the movement of characters and weapons to the current room.
-5. Use detective skills to deduce the solution
-6. The game tracks player positions, weapons, and character locations
+6. Players employ deduction to unravel the mystery.
+7. The game concludes when a player accurately accuses an individual.

 ## Available Commands
 - `move [room name]` - Move to an adjacent room (uses 1 move)